 Svaneti is known for its wonderful scenery and its architectural treasures, including dozens of churches and the famous Svanetian towers erected mainly in the 9th-12th centuries.
 Each house in Svaneti had a defense tower which served for the families as a refuge in case of war.

-More than 200 towers are still standing today, and some of them continue to be occupied till this day.
+More than 200 towers are still standing today, and some of them continue to be occupied to this day.
 The biggest number of Svan towers have survived in Mestia and Ushguli.
 The youngest one is at least two hundred years.
-Since 1996, the traditional towers of Upper Svaneti have been protected as an UNESCO World Heritage Site.
+Since 1996, the traditional towers of Upper Svaneti have been protected as a UNESCO World Heritage Site.

 7. Prometheus Cave

 Prometheus cave was discovered in 1984 and was almost immediately developed as a show cave and the biggest cave in Georgia.

 According to the legend, Prometheus was chained to lies in this cave outside Kutaisi.
 Even without the legendary connection that gave the cave its name.

 It’s nearly a mile long, with six chambers and a quarter-mile-long lake inside, located 40 meters below sea level.
 The cave boasts a wonderful array of stalactites, stalagmites, petrified waterfalls, cave pearls, underground rivers, and lakes.